dancer1325/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 {{< collapse title="Label key format" >}}

-Grafana has a built-in Alertmanager that supports both Unicode label keys and values.
-If you are using an external Prometheus Alertmanager, label keys must be compatible with their [data model](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
+Grafana has a built-in Alertmanager that supports both Unicode label keys and values
+* If you are using an external Prometheus Alertmanager, label keys must be compatible with their [data model](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
 This means that label keys must only contain _ASCII letters_, _numbers_, and _underscores_.
 Label keys must also be matched by the regular expression `[a-zA-Z_][a-zA-Z0-9_]*`.
 Any invalid characters are removed or replaced by the Grafana alerting engine before being sent to the external Alertmanager according to the following rules: